Aguinaldo Shrine: Independence day

 President Aguinaldo greatly enlarged his home from 1919 to 1921, transforming it into a monument to flag and country.
 He constructed an elaborate "Independence balcony", which Aguinaldo and top Philippine officials used during independence day celebrations.
 Many visitors today assume the balcony to be the actual location of the Independence Proclamation.
 Aguinaldo donated his home to the Philippine government on June 12, 1963, "to perpetuate the spirit of the Philippine Revolution of 1896 that put an end to Spanish colonization of the country".

 National flag and anthem

 During the independence celebration, the Philippine flag designed by Emilio Aguinaldo was formally unfurled from the front window.
-It was first flown during the Battle of Alapan in Imus two weeks earlier on May 28, 1898 (now celebrated as Philippine National Flag Day each year).
+It was first flown during the Battle of Alapan in Imus two weeks earlier on May 28, 1898 (now celebrated as the Philippine National Flag Day each year).
 The Philippine national anthem was also first played on the grounds by the marching band of San Francisco de Malabon (now General Trias) but as an instrumental music; the lyrics were not written until 1899 by José Palma.

 Declared a National Shrine

-Emilio F. Aguinaldo died on February 6, 1964, at the age of 94 at the Veterans Memorial Medical Center in Quezon City.
-The same year, the government declared the mansion as a National Shrine on June 18 through Republic Act of 4039 signed by President Diosdado Macapagal.
+Emilio Aguinaldo died on February 6, 1964, at the age of 94 at the Veterans Memorial Medical Center in Quezon City.
+The same year, the government declared the mansion as a National Shrine on June 18 through the Republic Act of 4039 signed by President Diosdado Macapagal.